exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

     *   The core component (`@exerp/odin-dropin-core`) is responsible for the direct interaction with `OdinPay.js` and rendering the payment UI.
     *   The facade package (`@exerp/odin-dropin`) handles the public API, component lifecycle management, and adapting host configurations for the core component.
 *   **Security:** Leverages `OdinPay.js` for handling sensitive payment information directly within iframes provided by ODIN, minimizing PCI scope for the host application.
 The drop-in component itself does not directly handle or store raw payment details.
-*   **Extensibility:** The architecture is designed to accommodate future enhancements, such as support for additional payment methods (e.g., ACH) and more advanced features, by adding new components or extending existing ones within the core package and exposing them through the facade.
+*   **Extensibility:** The architecture is designed to accommodate future enhancements, such as support for additional payment methods (e.g., ACH **which is now supported**) and more advanced features, by adding new components or extending existing ones within the core package and exposing them through the facade.
 *   **Developer Experience:** A local demo application and clear documentation aim to provide a smooth development and testing workflow for both contributors to the library and integrators.

 ## 3. System Components